cyclus/cyclus/doc/domain_model_document/resource_exchange.rst

 matching algorithms (where, for example, a producer knows it needs a certain type of widget).
 Rather, we must both specify the type of product (e.g. enriched uranium) along with a specification (e.g.  4 w/o U-235).

-After an extensive literature review, the development team has found only two other sources that must tackle a similarly difficult problem.
+After an extensive literature review, the development team has found only two other sources that tackle a similarly difficult problem.
 In [Holmgren]_, the additional source of difficulty lies in the need to specify both a product requirement and transportation link.
 They provide a framework that requires proposals for a product specification (including time constraints), and various suppliers provide bids on that proposal.
-A similar approach is used by [Julka]_ in the chemical process industry.
+A similar approach is used by [Julka]_ in the chemical process industry in which bids for crude oil are ranked by a user-provided benchmark.
 We provide an analgous framework where the isotopic specification is provided in the proposal.
 The dynamic nature of the simulation in conjunction with the complex interactions due to isotopic considerations disallows relatively simple multi-period solutions as proposed by [Quelhas]_.

 Resource Exchange Communication
 ================================